oroinc/platform/src/Oro/Bundle/UIBundle/Resources/doc/reference/client-side/registry.md

     put: function(instance, applicant) { ... }
 ```

-`globalId` is also used to get the object from registry
+The `globalId` is also used to get the object from the registry:

 ```js
     /**
      * Fetches instance from registry by globalId